UNESCO/Poland Co-Sponsored Fellowships in Archaeology and Conservation: 2025-2026 edition

-The Application Deadline is now extended Thursday, 31 May 2024, 12am Paris time.
+The Application Deadline is on Wednesday, 28 May 2025, midnight Paris time.

-- UNESCO Fellowship Application Form with Certificate of Language Knowledge
+- Annex III: UNESCO Fellowship Application Form with Certificate of Language Knowledge

 For enquires, please contact archaeology.poland@unesco.org.